-Each of the issues above result in either a disruption, altering or depletion of neurotransmitters, which then results in depression, anxiety etc.
+Each of the issues above result in either a disruption, altering or depletion of neurotransmitters, which then results in depression, anxiety, or other mental health issues.

-Additionally, situational depression can result in biochemical depression if it goes on for an extended amount of time and/or is not dealt with effectively.
+Additionally, situational depression can result in biochemical depression if it goes on for an extended amount of time.

-To alleviate biochemical depression, all substances and activities that cause overstimulation and disruption to the neurotransmitters must be stopped and each of the contributing factors listed above must be addressed.
+To alleviate biochemical depression, all substances and activities that cause disruption to or imbalance of the neurotransmitters must be stopped and each of the contributing factors listed above need to be addressed.

-For example, in my own life I overcame biochemical depression by getting counseling for childhood abuse issues, removing alcohol, drugs, wheat, sugar, caffeine and refined foods from my diet, addressing my hypothyroidism, eating a diet that kept my hypoglycemia and candida overgrowth under control, removing environmental toxins from my living space and eating organic.
+For example, in my own life I overcame biochemical depression by getting counseling for childhood abuse issues, removing alcohol, drugs, wheat, sugar, caffeine, refined foods, and high-carb foods from my diet, addressing my hypothyroidism, eating a diet that kept my hypoglycemia and candida overgrowth under control, removing environmental toxins from my living space and eating organic.